BlockstreamResearch/bip-frost-dkg/README.md

             chan_send_all((i, ty, msg))
 ```

-In practice, the certificate can also be attached to signing requests instead of sending it to every participant after returning SUCCESS.
+In practice, the certificate can also be attached to signing requests instead of sending it to every participant after returning True.
-It may still be helpful to check with other participants out-of-band that they have all arrived at the SUCCESS state.
+It may still be helpful to check with other participants out-of-band that they have all arrived at the True state.
 (TODO explain)

 Proof.
 (TODO for footnote?)
 Integrity:
-Unless a signature has been forged, if some honest participant with input `x` outputs SUCCESS,
+Unless a signature has been forged, if some honest participant with input `x` outputs True,
 then by construction, all other honest participants have sent a signature on `x` and thus received `x` as input.
 Conditional Termination:
-If some honest participant with input `x` returns SUCCESS,
+If some honest participant with input `x` returns True,
 then by construction, this participant sends a list `cert` of valid signatures on `x` to every other participant.
 Consider any honest participant among these other participants.
 Assuming a reliable network, this honest participant eventually receives `cert`,
 and by integrity, has received `x` as input.
-Thus, this honest participant will accept `cert` and return SUCCESS.
+Thus, this honest participant will accept `cert` and return True.

 #### Consensus protocol